cazaresG/stock-analysis/README.md

 - Advantages of refactoring code

-- Pros and Cons of the refactores code
+- Pros and Cons of the refactored code